Chapter 12 BWV 13 Meine Seufzer, meine Tränen

-And, even bearing in mind the unrelenting torment of some of Bach’s earliest essays in this form, there is probably no more angst-ridden cantata in the repertoire than C 13.
-Bach, the consummate musical architect does, as we shall see, achieve a considerable degree of artistic contrast, particularly in the third movement, but the main theme of human misery is never really lost sight of.
+And, even bearing in mind the unrelenting torment of some of Bach′s earliest essays in this form, there is probably no more angst-ridden cantata in the repertoire than C 13.
+Bach, the consummate musical architect does, as we shall see, achieve a considerable degree of artistic contrast (the third movement has an important role in addressing the emotional balance) but the main theme of human misery is never really lost sight of.

 The instrumentation and key of the opening movement is indicative of what is to come.
 D minor was the key of the fantasia that began C 101 (volume 2 chapter 11) a depiction of a ravaged war-torn landscape of devastation.
 In C 13 it is the desolation of the individual soul which is portrayed; a more personal and intimate theme, albeit dealing with similar emotions.
 The strings and continuo are supported by two recorders and an oboe da caccia, the last of these significantly defining the mood throughout.

 The time signature is 12/8 but it has no echoes of the pastorales it evokes elsewhere.
 In one sense it is a typically Baroque depiction of tears, sighs and sorrows.
 In another it shows Bach at his most profound, delving into the inexpressible depths of human emotion.
 Convention and artistic profundity come together in perfect union.